Solutions of massive gravity theories in constant scalar invariant geometries: Homogeneous geometries

-Here we have to consider three possibilities: the vector of components $k_a$ is timelike, spacelike or null; four type of normal forms will occur. \begin{itemize} \item {Timelike $k_\alpha$ : } We choose the frame such that $k_\alpha=(k,0,0)$.
-The Jacobi identity implies that $n^{\alpha\,\beta}$ is a spacelike symmetric tensor that can be diagonalised by rotation in the $[1,\,2]$ plane.
-But this normal form is not the most suitable for the resolution of the field equations and we prefer to use the following form
+In the case of non-unimodular Lie algebras, we have to consider three possibilities: the vector $k_\alpha$ is timelike, spacelike or null; four type of normal forms will occur. \begin{itemize} \item {Timelike $k_\alpha$ : }We choose the frame such that $k_\alpha=(k,0,0)$.
+The Jacobi identity implies that $n^{\alpha\,\beta}$ is a spacelike symmetric tensor that can be diagonalised by a rotation in the $[1,\,2]$ plane.
+But again this normal form turns out not to be the most suitable one for solving the field equations, and we prefer to use the following form